josep-pujol/learning_ifd-dashboard/README.md

 ### What is this website for?

-This is a website for people working on the currency exchange markets.
+This website gives historical information on the currency exchange rates for different currencies, and provides a tool to convert different amounts of those currencies

 ### What does it do?

-This website is made of a single page in which users can have the latest exchange rates, their trends over time, or the capability to convert different amounts of one currency to another.
+This website is made of a single page in which users have the latest exchange rates, their trends over time, or the capability to convert different amounts of one currency to another.

 ### How does it work

 This website mainly uses **Javascript** to display and provide interactivity to the users.
 The site is styled with **Bootstrap** and is responsive.
 The information is queried from the European Central Bank API using  **XMLHttpRequest** standard, and then rendered with **jQuery** and **D3.js**.
-The site can be viewed [HERE]()
+The site can be viewed [HERE](https://josep-pujol.github.io/learning_ifd-dashboard/)

 ## Features

 ### Existing Features
-- section with latest rates compared to Euros
+- section with latest rates with Euros as base
     - latest exchange rate available from API
-    - trend icon to visualy display changes in the exchange rate on the last 24h
+    - trend icon to visualy display latest rates changes
 - currency converter tool
     - converts the selected amount between currencies
     - rates are the latest available from the API
-    - 6 currencies to convert both ways
+    - 6 currencies to convert, both ways
     - warning message when amount is not a valid number
 - section with historical rates
     - multiline chart with 3 years information of the implemented currencies
-    - the chart include focus lines with information labels for each lines
+    - the chart include focus lines with information labels for each line
     - there is a dynamic label with the current date on the top left of the chart

 ### Features Left to Implement